JerryTseee/JerryTseee.github.io/_pages/about.md

 - *2020* Hong Kong Physics Olympiad Honourable Mention Award

 # 😎 Fun Facts About Me
-- I am also interested in fencing (HKU Epee fencing team🔥), photography, drawing, playing basketball and listening rap music (88rising is the best🔥)
+- I am also interested in fencing (HKU Epee fencing team🔥), photography, drawing, playing basketball and listening rap music and Coldplay!
 - I can speak three languages, English, Mandarin, and Cantonese.
-- I am "half HongKonger, half Sichuaner".
+- I am "half HongKonger, half Sichuaner", I used to live in Zhuhai for 10 years.